vahidhk80/civ-ipriot-smiley/knowledge_and_evidence.md

    > Sad doesn't have blink
    >
 4. How does this difference affect the functionality of these classes
-   > when we run the main, with considering smiley=Sad(), we face with an error, becuase Sad doesn't have blink attribute.
+   > when we run the main, with considering smiley=Sad(), we face with an error, becuase Sad doesn't have the blink method.
    >

 ### 2.6.
 Where is the Sense(Hat) in the code?